 - 1 standard yellow cake mix, 18 oz.

 - 1 cup sour cream

 - 1 Tbs. cinnamon

 - 1/2 cup chopped pecans

 - tiny pinch of salt

 Preheat the oven to 350 degrees F. (325 degrees F. if using a glass baking pan).

-In a large mixing bowl, combine the cake mix ingredients using an electric mixer, beat ingredients for 2 minutes, scraping bowl half way through.
+In a large mixing bowl, combine the cake mix ingredients using an electric mixer to beat the ingredients for 2 minutes, scraping bowl half way through.
 Meanwhile, in a medium mixing bowl, combine the filling ingredients and reserve.

 Pour half of the prepared cake batter into a greased 9 x 13 pan.
 Sprinkle the prepared filling mixture over the batter, then use a butter knife to swirl the filling into the batter.
-Pour the remaining cake batter over the top of the filling.
+Now, pour the remaining cake batter over the top of the filling.

 Bake the cake, uncovered, on the center rack of the preheated oven for 30-35 minutes, or until a cake tester or knife inserted into the center of the cake comes out clean.